-Any child who is considered vulnerable to radicalisation will be referred by the DSL to Hampshire children's social care, where the concerns will be considered in the MASH process.
-If the police prevent officer considers the information to be indicating a level of risk a 'channel panel' will be convened and the school will attend and support this process.
+Any child who is considered vulnerable to radicalisation will be referred by the DSL to Hampshire children's social care, where the concerns with 'Known' cases are those where either a girl informs the person that an act of FGM - however described - has been carried out on her, or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out.
+If in addition the person has no reason to believe that the act was, or was part of, a surgical operation within section I(2)(a) or (b) of the FGM Act 2003, this will be considered in the MASH process.
+If the police prevent officer considers the information to be indicating a level of risk a "channel panel" will be convened and the school will attend and support this process.

-Gender based violence/Violence against women and girls
+Gender based violence / Violence against women and girls